EternalAzure/RTS-Demo-1.0/README.md

 [CharacterAnimator](Scripts/CharacterAnimator.cs)

   <p>
-    Facilitates several attack animations but only one attack and one parry animation were animated.
+    Script facilitates several attack animations but only one attack animation was animated.
-    Uses blend tree to blend between idle and walk animations using character speed.
+    Animator uses blend tree to blend between idle and walk animations using character speed.
     The animator was designed inheritance and subclasses of soldiers in mind.
   </p>